anuja2900/BureauBot/README.md

 - **Interactive Q&A:** Offers accurate, context-specific answers about eligibility, documentation, and requirements.
 - **Automated Form Filling:** Uses **PyMuPDF** to populate forms automatically and correctly.
 - **Domain-Specific LLM:** Trained exclusively on immigration data to minimize irrelevant or incorrect responses.
-- **Reliable and Efficient:** Combines pre-trained LLMs with structured metadata for accurate, fast results.

 > ⚠️ *Not legal advice.
 Bureaubot is a research project and does not replace an attorney.*